VictoriaMetrics/VictoriaMetrics/README.md

 # Cluster version of VictoriaMetrics

-VictoriaMetrics is high-performance and cost-effective time series database.
+VictoriaMetrics is fast, cost-effective and scalable time series database.
 It can be used as a long-term remote storage for Prometheus.

 We'd recommend using [single-node version](https://github.com/VictoriaMetrics/VictoriaMetrics) instead of cluster version for ingestion rates lower than 10 million of data points per second.